RAFTING and HIKING the GRAND CANYON

 We left early with many miles (25) to cover today to finish the trip.

-World’s largest barrel cactus: I didn’t write down the mile so can’t tell you where to find it.
+World’s largest barrel cactus: I didn’t write down the mile, so I can’t tell you where to find it.
 It is about 9 feet tall and sits on the far edge of a wash.
 As they grow about 1 inch per year, this one is over 100 years old.
 It was big.

 The Hurricane Fault crosses the canyon at right angles at mile 196.7.